Abracawdabra/ChirpOS/doc/filesystem.md

 # The ChirpOS File System #

 The file system of ChirpOS is represented as an instance of the `io.FileSystem` class.
-This instance holds an `io.RootDirectory` object, which is mostly just a regular directory without a parent.
+This instance holds an `io.Directory` object; a regular directory, only with the file system being the parent.
 The root directory holds everything in the file system, which is made up of instances of classes that inherit `io.FileSystemNode`.
 Each of these objects is accessed by regular Javascript object keys(strings) in order to save time on lookups.
 The root directory can optionally have a name, like a drive letter would on Windows.
 By default, it has no name.

+In order to store regular object properties alongside filenames, each directory object will have a `_children` property which acts as the hash.
+This way, it is possible to not have to worry about the user naming a file "getPath" (for instance) and overwriting the actual `getPath` method of the parent object.

 What a file system structure may look like in ChripOS:
 ```
 io.FileSystem
-└─ io.RootDirectory
+└─ io.Directory (root)
    |── io.Directory
    |   |── io.Directory
    |   └── io.File